gosukehommaEX/adaptive2in1binary/README.md

 source("table2.R")  # Generates Table 2 (table2.tex)
 ```

+**Note**: The scripts must be run from the `examples/` folder because they reference each other and generate output files in the current directory.

 ### Method 2: Direct execution from GitHub

 Alternatively, you can download the repository as a ZIP file from GitHub, extract it, and run the scripts as described above.